 In addition, the ASGE will offer a one-day Endoscopy course.
 Separate registration fees apply for all optional Friday courses.

-The science and technology of medicine is ever-changing and advancing the practice of gastroenterology.
-Showcasing these latest advances in technology and therapeutics is the ACG 2013 Exhibit Hall, where more than 100 companies will display and demonstrate their products and services.
-With the variety of exhibitors expected to participate, there will certainly be displays that will interest any attendee.
+The science and technology of medicine is ever changing and advancing the practice of gastroenterology.
+Showcasing these latest advances in technology and therapeutics is the ACG 2014 Exhibit Hall where more than 100 companies will display and demonstrate their products and services.
+With the variety of exhibitors expected to participate, there are certain to be displays of interest for all attendees.
 Companies who exhibit include pharmaceutical manufacturers, medical instrument suppliers, research companies, technology companies, publishers, non-profit organizations, recruiters and many others.
-Exhibit Hall hours are:

 The ACG Store

-Postgraduate Course and Annual Meeting syllabi, as well as other educational materials, will be available for purchase at the ACG Store.
-ACG logo items, such as jackets, golf shirts, t-shirts, and mugs will also be available.
-ACG Store hours are:
+Visit the ACG Store to purchase current copies of the 2014 Postgraduate Course and Annual Meeting syllabi, as well as other educational materials.
+In addition, purchase one of the many ACG logo items to be offered, such as jackets, golf shirts, t-shirts, and mugs.

 Job Forum: Where Candidates and Employers Meet

 Looking for a job?
 Recruiting candidates for an open position?
-With the thousands of GI professionals convening in San Diego, the ACG Annual Scientific Meeting provides an ideal setting for employers to post job openings and for applicants to review available positions all across the country.
+With the thousands of GI professionals convening in Philadelphia, the ACG Annual Scientific Meeting provides an ideal setting for employers to post job openings and for applicants to review available positions all across the country.

 Gastrojobs, powered by naturejobs, the award-winning scientific and medical online job board, can help!
-Gastrojobs will be available live in Booth 135, or take advantage of this early notice and see what gastrojobs has to offer at nature.com/gastrojobs.
+Gastrojobs will be available live, or take advantage of this early notice and see what gastrojobs has to offer at nature.com/gastrojobs.

 Americans with Disabilities Act (ADA)

-Attendees at the ACG Annual Scientific Meeting and Postgraduate Course who need additional reasonable accommodations or have special needs should contact the ACG office no later than September 18, 2013.
+Attendees at the ACG Annual Scientific Meeting and Postgraduate Course who need additional reasonable accommodations or who have special needs should contact the ACG office no later than September 24, 2014.

 The American College of Gastroenterology is a recognized leader in educating GI professionals and the general public about digestive disorders.
-Our mission: to serve the evolving needs of physicians in the delivery of high quality scientific, humanistic and cost-effective health care to gastroenterology patients.
-To learn more about ACG, visit our corporate website at http://gi.org.
+Our mission is to advance world-class care for patients with gastrointestinal disorders through excellence, innovation and advocacy in the areas of scientific investigation, education, prevention, and treatment.
+To learn more about ACG, visit our corporate website at www.gi.org.

 American College of Gastroenterology, 6400 Goldsboro Rd.
 Suite 200, Bethesda, MD 20817 • (301) 263-9000